s183922/MooseJuice/README.md

 $ git clone https://github.com/s183922/MooseJuice.git

 ### Update the enviroment
+Navigate to the cloned git repository MooseJuice and update the env:

-$ python -m pip install -r MooseJuice/requirements.txt
+$ python -m pip install -r requirements.txt

 ### Start the server
-Navigate to the cloned git repository MooseJuice
-Open a python terminal:
+In the git repository open a python terminal:

 $ python